Bowmap/website/pages/Home.md

 title: Bowmap
 ---

-MMORPG Minecraft Server with a sick ass website.
+MMORPG Minecraft Server (In development), made by Grahp ([https://grahp.dev](https://grahp.dev)).

-Actually I just made this so you actually see something when you go to [https://bowmap.net](https://bowmap.net).
+I made this website so you actually see something when you go to [https://bowmap.net](https://bowmap.net).

 Join the discord: [https://discord.gg/EVA5np6Dd6](https://discord.gg/EVA5np6Dd6)